Privacy Policy

 - You can review the exact figures that will be submitted before confirming.

-- You can disconnect FlowForm from your HMRC account at any time by revoking access in your HMRC Government Gateway settings or by contacting us.
+- You can disconnect TaxBridge from your HMRC account at any time by revoking access in your HMRC Government Gateway settings or by contacting us.

 - You remain legally responsible for the accuracy of the data submitted to HMRC, as required by the MTD regulations.
-FlowForm is a submission tool, not a tax adviser.
+TaxBridge is a submission tool, not a tax adviser.

 13.5 HMRC Enquiries

-In the event of an HMRC enquiry into any submission made through FlowForm, we will:
+In the event of an HMRC enquiry into any submission made through TaxBridge, we will:

 - Provide you with copies of all submission data and acknowledgement references we hold for the relevant period, upon your request.